-2.0 Mode & 5.1 Mode
+2.0 Mode

 The 2.0 Mode setting determines what mode will be used by default when a two channel signal is received at this Input.
-The 5.1 Mode setting determines what mode will be used by default when a surround sound signal is received at this Input.
-Setting these to Auto will instruct the RMC-1 to use the "best" option, based on your speaker configuration, and the incoming content - and is usually a good choice.
+You will be offered a list of valid modes to choose from.
+Selecting Auto, which is the default, will instruct the XMC-1 to select the best mode for each particular type of signal received.